Monga Tea tree

-Leptospermum thompsonii is a member of the large Myrtaceae.
+Leptospermum thompsonii is a member of the large family Myrtaceae.
 Like many other Leptospermum the leaves of Leptospermum thompsonii contain aromatic oils.
 The genus Leptospermum consists of 79 species endemic to Australia and they are commonly known as tea trees.
 This particular species is commonly named the Monga Tea tree.

 Leptospermum thompsonii has a limited distribution found in tall moist forests of Clyde Mountain in the Monga National Park in south-eastern New South Wales.
 It has been listed as vulnerable under the Environment Protection and Biodiversity Act 1999.
 Its biggest threat is fire and its current location near the Kings Highway, a major highway between Canberra and the coast.
 Its location may have an effect on the population due to oils spills, rubbish dumping and road works, whilst the species will not regenerate after fire.